Ferrari chairman quits to leave Fiat's Marchionne in driving seat

-Montezemolo, one of Italy's best-known and most colourful businessmen and a protege of Fiat's founding Agnelli family, will leave on Oct.
+Montezemolo, one of Italy's best-known and most colorful businessmen and a protégé of Fiat's founding Agnelli family, will leave on Oct.
 13. That day, the newly merged Fiat Chrysler Automobiles (FCA) is due to be listed in New York.

 Fiat Chief Executive Sergio Marchionne hopes the allure of Ferrari, one of the world's strongest luxury brands, will help drive U.S. investor interest in the new automaker.
 Longer term, however, the question is whether the 62-year-old Italian-Canadian, whose pedigree is in the mass-market world of Fiat and Chrysler, can maintain the cachet of the Ferrari brand.